chaolinhan/MSc_Project/Meeting/meeting5.md

+# Meeting 5

+-   Time: 3pm, 29 June

+-   Present: all

+# Things to report

-# Extra terms for tnf-α
+## Extra terms for tnf-α

 1. Original (model 3)